mwestera/bertology/README.md

 For more info enter `main.py -h`.

-## Different possible measures ##
+## Different possible methods ##

 Currently supports:
+- MAT (default): Mean Attention per Token: for each layer, simply take the average of all attention heads' weights.
-- PAT: percolated attention per token: start with one-hots for the tokens and percolate these through the attention weights of all layers and heads, essentially 'tracking' the information through the layers.
+- PAT: Percolated Attention per Token: start with one-hots for the tokens and percolate these through the attention weights of all layers and heads, essentially 'tracking' the information through the layers.
-- MAT: mean attention per token: for each layer, simply take the average of all attention heads' weights.
+- CMAT: Cumulative MAT: the cumulative sum of MAT across layers (layer 1, layers 1+2, layers 1+2+3, etc.).

 ## Input data format ##